 \subsection{New DE-Sinc-collocation method with consistent collocation points}

-Here, the new DE-Sinc-collocation method is described, by replacing the SE transformation in the new SE-Sinc-collocation method with the DE transformation.
-Suppose that the assumptions of Theorem~\ref{Thm:Sol-Exist-Unique} are fulfilled with $\domD=\DEt(\domD_d)$.
+Here, the new DE-Sinc-collocation method is described; it replaces the SE transformation in the new SE-Sinc-collocation method with the DE transformation.
+Suppose that the assumptions in Theorem~\ref{Thm:Sol-Exist-Unique} are fulfilled with $\domD=\DEt(\domD_d)$.
 Then, approximating the equation $(I - \Fred)u = g$ by $(I - \FredDEn)\vDEn = g$ (i.e., applying Corollary~\ref{Cor:DE-Sinc-quad} as $\Fred\approx\FredDEn$), set the approximate solution $\vDEn$ as

 where the mesh size $h$ is selected by the formula~\eqref{Def-h-DE}.
 Setting $(2N+1)$ collocation points $t=\tDE_i$ $(i=-N,\,\ldots,\,N)$ as

 we obtain an $m\times m$ system of linear equations (recall $m=2N+1$):